 - Clean it up: To ensure that the paint sticks to the surface and goes on smoothly, give the area a good cleaning.
 Use a scrub pad or wire brush for small projects, or if you plan on painting your home, pressure wash the surface first.
 This will help remove any dirt, debris, or mildew that may cause problems with paint application.

 - Caulk it and prime it: Clean up any old caulking that looks dried or cracked and reseal with fresh caulk.
 If you’re painting wood or metal, be sure to prime the surface first to make sure the paint goes on smoothly.

 To make sure your painting project turns out well, we’ve got a few extra tips and tricks for you.

 - If you are painting your home, don’t paint in direct sunlight.
 Start in the shady areas, and work your way around the house as the sun moves.
-This prevents the paint from drying too quickly, and heat blisters from forming in the paint.
+This prevents the paint from drying too quickly and prevents heat blisters from forming in the paint.

 - If you are using latex paint, use a paintbrush that has nylon/polyester blend bristles.

 - For oil-based paint, a brush with natural bristles is best.